StarRocks/starrocks/loading/Loading_intro.md

 StarRocks currently has two types of import methods: synchronous and asynchronous.

-> Note: If an external program accesses StarRocks's import function, you need to determine which type of import method is used first, and then determine the access method.
+> Note: If an external program accesses StarRocks' import function, you need to determine which type of import method is used first, and then determine the access method.

 #### **Synchronous Import**